 - Club soda: Or seltzer or sparkling water.
 Club soda contains minerals in addition to the fizz; seltzer and sparkling water contain only water and carbon dioxide.

 - Simple syrup: To make your own, combine 1 cup water and 1 cup sugar in a small saucepan over medium heat.
 Stir until sugar is dissolved (do not boil).
 Remove from heat and cool completely.
-To make sour mix, stir in 1 cup fresh lemon juice and ½ cup fresh lemon juice (you’ll have about 2 ½ cups sour mix).
+To make sour mix, stir 1 cup fresh lemon juice and ½ cup fresh lime juice in to the simple syrup (you’ll have about 2 ½ cups sour mix).

 - Soda: Coca-cola, Sprite, grapefruit soda, or ginger beer depending on what cocktails you’re making.
 Diet or zero sugar sodas are helpful options too.